Niranjan-Baur/LeetCode-Repository/README.md

 # LeetCode-Repository
 ## If you are downloading the file and use it in your system then please change the class name to same as the file name...
+### Like , Your class name is ABC then the file name also ABC.